RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Depending on the request, DataWindow may take some time to complete.
 Please have patience when requesting large or lengthy data sets.
+Data sources without audio channels or data may not load in DataWindow.
+For best results, ensure the source of data contains at least audio data.

 DataWindow is accessible through the Redvox SDK.
 The source for the latest development version of the SDK capable of reading API M data resides in the [api-m branch of the GitHub repository](https://github.com/RedVoxInc/redvox-python-sdk/tree/api-m).